 The closure of a favourite local drinking-spot caused a riot in the Australian industrial town of Newcastle on Wednesday (19 September) night.

-The closure of a favourite local drinking-spot caused a riot in the Australian industrial town of Newcastle on Wednesday (19 September) night.
+Background: The closure of a favourite local drinking-spot caused a riot in the Australian industrial town of Newcastle on Wednesday (19 September) night.
 It took one hundred policemen several hours to disperse the demonstrators, who were throwing cans, rocks and bottles.